mitmedialab/PRG-Group-Map/README.md

 ### Where You Come In

-As a member of PRG, we are asking you to: (1) keep your information in the group map up to date, and (2) keep the information about the projects you work on up to date.
+As a member of PRG, we are asking you to keep your information and the information about the projects you work on up to date.

 This requires the following:
 - [Adding Yourself to The Graph](#Adding-Yourself-to-the-Graph)